bellemae/goo-contacts/README.txt

 Start your rails server.
 Now you can use the application by going to the ngrok address used above (or obviously your live address if you've got it hosted)

 NOTE: If you're using ngrok, be sure not to restart while you're running things.
-If you do you'll be assigned a new url and will need to update your google dev account, and update your secrets file with the new details.
+If you do you'll be assigned a new url and will need to update your google dev account.